-- The location-based method to depict emissions with reference to the average emissions from the relevant regional grid; - The market-based method to depict a businesses' emissions with reference to its renewable energy investments, such as power purchase agreements (PPA) or purchase of renewable energy certificates.
-This approach enables businesses to reduce their scope 2 emissions through contractual arrangements for renewable energy; - Market-based data will be used where possible to calculate emissions-intensity of hydrogen production; - If a market-based method is used, and the structure of regional regulations or renewable energy markets create potential for double counting of renewable energy between the market-based and location-based approaches, then a residual mix factor should be applied to the residual electricity that is not covered by contractual arrangements; - the residual mix factor may be country specific or average location-based grid emissions; - all contractual instruments used in the market-based method must meet the scope 2 quality criteria listed in the GHG Protocol Scope 2 Guidance (Table 7.1, page 60).
+- The market-based method to depict a businesses' emissions with reference to its renewable energy investments, such as power purchase agreements (PPA) or purchase of renewable energy certificates.
+This approach enables businesses to reduce their scope 2 emissions through contractual arrangements for renewable energy; - Market-based data will be used where possible to calculate emissions-intensity of hydrogen production; - If a market-based method is used, and the structure of regional regulations or renewable energy markets create potential for double counting of renewable energy between the market-based and location-based approaches, then a residual mix factor should be applied to the residual electricity that is not covered by contractual arrangements12; - the residual mix factor may be country specific or average location-based grid emissions; - all contractual instruments used in the market-based method must meet the scope 2 quality criteria listed in the GHG Protocol Scope 2 Guidance (Table 7.1, page 60).